Quicken Loans parent shares jump on debut, after IPO size slashed

 Shares of Rocket Companies Inc rose 10per cent following their New York debut on Thursday, after the parent company of U.S. mortgage lender Quicken Loans sold shares to investors in its US$1.8 billion initial public offering (IPO).

-REUTERS: Shares of Rocket Companies Inc rose 10per cent following their New York debut on Thursday, a day after the parent company of U.S. mortgage lender Quicken Loans cut the targeted size and price of its initial public offering (IPO).
+REUTERS: Shares of Rocket Companies Inc rose 10 per cent following their New York debut on Thursday (Aug 6), a day after the parent company of U.S. mortgage lender Quicken Loans cut the targeted size and price of its initial public offering (IPO).

 Rocket shares were trading up at US$19.75 shortly after they opened flat at US$18 a share, the same as its IPO price, originally targeted at US$20-US$22 per share.